 A form of unhealthy accountability known as the Heavy Shepherding Movement emerged in the seventies.
-This intense discipleship movement caused untold damage in lives of thousands.
-Leaders had the power to determine where you could work, stay and even who you could marry.
+This intense discipleship movement caused untold damage in the lives of thousands.
+Leaders had the power to determine where you could work, stay, and even who you could marry.
 It’s naive to think that manipulative and controlling measures began or died with that movement.
 Under the guise of “discipleship,” controlling leaders are able to mould their followers into subservient vessels.
-Naturally there’s a form of discipline meted out to those who have broken the rules or threaten the leadership in some way.
-What masquerades as biblical discipline is actually abuse that’s solely punitive in nature, with the goal of getting the individual to conform to the groups rules.
-Biblical church discipline is restorative in nature, with the goal of getting the individual to conform to scripture.
+Naturally, there’s a form of discipline meted out to those who have broken the rules or threatened the leadership in some way.
+What masquerades as biblical discipline is actually abuse that’s solely punitive, with the goal of getting the individual to conform to the group’s rules.
+Biblical church discipline is restorative, with the goal of getting the individual to conform to scripture.

 • Untouchable leaders

 The “apostles” who govern the church, and the “prophets” who receive “revelation” are the untouchables on top of the NAR food chain.
 To question them is to question God.
 After all, they are the ones with intimacy with God and receive direct revelation.
 Followers are threatened – “Touch not my anointed ones, do my prophets no harm!”
 This verse is taken out of context, but effective in subduing those who dare to test all things.
 Leaders are shielded from those deemed to be “problematic” by sub-leaders who have been trained to deal with dissenters.